-The Battle of Giants uses alternative data to benchmark management performance.
-So board members and chief executives can compare themselves against the competition; and so investors can use data, not gut feelings, to assess leadership abilities.
-How?
+The Battle of Giants uses alternative data to benchmark management’s ability to innovate and grow.
+So leaders can compare themselves against peers, and so investors can use data, not gut feelings, to evaluate leadership abilities.

 “I think you judge management by two yardsticks… One is how well they run the business, and I think you can learn a lot about that by reading about both what they’ve accomplished and what their competitors have accomplished, and seeing how they have allocated capital over time.” – Warren Buffet

 In other words, we spot great managers by evaluating how competitive and innovative their strategy is, as well as their ability to execute plans.
 Our core mission is to therefore uncover companies’ strategic intentions.

 How do leaders plan to Compete and Win?